oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 While OCI creates the instance, you can run the next step.

 When it is finished.
-You will need to get the name of OpenSearch hostname. *##OPENSEARCH_HOSTNAME##*.
+You will need to get the name of OpenSearch hostname. *##OPENSEARCH_HOST##*.
 It looks like this: amaaaaxxx.opensearch.eu-frankfurt-1.oci.oraclecloud.com

 It is here: